Earn Handwriting CEUs online and refine your graphomotor intervention skills for pediatric practice.

 Classes delivered by top presenters

 Taking online courses on graphomotor skills is a convenient way to better understand the causes of graphomotor delays.
-You will learn new and varied activities & treatment approaches to develop graphomotor skills, all of which can be customized to suit every child’s unique challenges and needs.
+You will learn new and varied activities and treatment approaches for graphomotor intervention, all of which can be customized to suit every child’s unique challenges and needs.
+Whether you are looking to gain occupational therapy CEUs on handwriting or from any other field, graphomotor intervention courses will equip you with useful skills when it comes to children’s graphomotor difficulties.
+You can enroll in Theramoves’ continuing education handwriting workshops from New York or any state by joining a live or on-demand webinar.
+For any further questions, feel free to contact Theramoves.